loginom/loginom-help-en-omegat/data/processors/transformation/ungrouping.md

 ## Wizard

 * **Ungrouping method**: one of three ungrouping methods is selected in the drop-down list.
    * **By given quotas**: the method is applied when the quotas for ungrouping have already been provided in the reference table.
-Typically, the sum of quotas must be equl to one but this condition is not compulsory.
+Typically, the sum of quotas must be equal to one but this condition is not compulsory.
    * **With calculation of quotas for total sample**: percentage of quotas for ungrouping will be the same as for the field values of the reference table selected for calculation of quotas.
    * **Given time variations and seasonality of the reference data**: it is applied for ungrouping of the data time series.
 * **Rounding format**: the format used for rounding is specified.